acarapetis/dotfiles/README.md

 It does assume that python3 and pip3 are installed (usually from your system package manager).

 Mostly consists of neovim configuration for Python, Javascript and Terraform development.
-The script <./install.sh> will attempt to find the following pieces of software, and install any missing ones from the internet:
+The script [install.sh](install.sh) will attempt to find the following pieces of software, and install any missing ones from the internet:

 - jq